ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 CONNECT-UDP and sets the "target_host" and the "target_port" variables to one of its targets.
 It adds the connect-udp-bind header as specified in
 {{hdr}} to request bind.
-If the proxy supports CONNECT-UDP Bind, it returns the connect-udp-bind response header value set to true and compressed datagrams {#compressed-operation} are transmitted between the client and proxy on context ID 0.
+If the proxy supports CONNECT-UDP Bind, it returns the connect-udp-bind response header value set to true.

 When target_host and target_port are set to a valid target, the client is requesting CONNECT-UDP Bind but would accept fallback to unextended